CollectionBuilder/cb-docs/docs/advanced/timelinejs.md

 ### Inserting TimelineJS into the Home Page

-1. Open the `home-infographic.html` file in the `_layouts` directory.
+1. Open the "home-infographic.html" file in the "_layouts" directory.
-2. You may want to edit the column sizes or arrangement of the `home-infographic.html` file (follow the instructions in the [Home Page](../../home/) documentation to rearrange the Home page layout).
+2. You may want to edit the column sizes or arrangement of the "home-infographic.html" file (follow the instructions in the [Home Page](../../home/) documentation to rearrange the Home page layout).
 The TimelineJS feature will work decently in a smaller section, but it looks best in a wider format (for example, consider replacing the carousel with TimelineJS).
-3. Add the following code to the section of the `home-infographic.html` file in which you'd like the feature to appear:
+3. Add the following code to the section of the "home-infographic.html" file in which you'd like the feature to appear:
 `{% raw %}{% include feature/timelinejs.html %}{% endraw %}`
 4. Save the file.

 ### Replacing the Current Timeline Page

-1. Navigate to the `pages` directory, and open the `timeline.md` file.
+1. Navigate to the "pages" directory, and open the "timeline.md" file.
 2. Locate the yaml front matter at the top of the file (the front matter is the `key: value` pairs between two lines of dashes (`---`)).
-3. Edit the value for `layout` to look like this:
+3. Edit the value for "layout" to look like this:
 ```yaml
 layout: full-width-page
 ```